Home > Guides > Best acoustic guitar microphones: Capture that perfect tone

 Not as detailed as some other SDC options

-Affordable, detailed, full frequency range.
+Affordable, detailed, and a full frequency range.
 That’s what the sE8 brings.
 It’s a cardioid small-diaphragm that picks up the transient detail of acoustic guitar really well.

 This is especially due to the handcrafted capsule is an Ultra-thin 3 design.
 An advanced backplate gives it a smooth and natural sound and a reliable off-axis response.